gallery

 • Hawaiʻi

-Additional Growth Environment Information
+Additional Habitat Information

 Scattered to sometimes common in open dry forests, exposed ridges, and lava fields from sea level to 2,460 feet.

-Special Notes and Information
+leaf Special Features and Information

 Kuluʻī belong to the Amaranth family (Amaranthaceae).
 Other native Hawaiian family members include five species of Charpentiera, a rare and little known amaranth (Amaranthus brownii) from Nīhoa, ʻāweoweo (Chenopodium oahuense), and three species of Achyranthes.

-The name Nototrichium comes from the Latin nota, remarkable and tricho, hair, probably referring to the dense pubescence of the plants.
+The generic name Nototrichium comes from the Latin nota, remarkable and tricho, hair, probably referring to the dense pubescence of the plants.

-Early Hawaiian Use:
+Early Hawaiian Use

 Additional References